How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 How do you avoid common EKG reading mistakes?

-You use a systematic approach.
-You check paper speed, electrode placement, and calibration.
-You practice with sample EKGs.
-You use trusted accessories for reliable results.
+Use a systematic approach: confirm paper speed, electrode placement, and calibration; practice with sample EKGs; and use trusted accessories for a reliable signal.

 Where can you buy the GE Marquette Compatible ECG Trunk Cable?